probot/probot.github.io/_apps/screenshot-bot.md

 ### As GitHub App

-You can deploy your own Github App using this code and recipes from [Probot documentation](https://probot.github.io/docs/deployment) or use already hosted **[screenshot‑report‑bot](https://github.com/apps/screenshot-report-bot/installations/new)**
+You can deploy your own Github App using this code and recipes from the [Probot documentation](https://probot.github.io/docs/deployment) or use an already hosted **[screenshot‑report‑bot](https://github.com/apps/screenshot-report-bot/installations/new)**

 ## Bot configurations :gear:

-Bot has configurable params which can be unique for every GitHub repository.<br>
+The bot has configurable parameters which can be unique for every GitHub repository.<br>
-Every param is optional, and you can skip this section if default configuration satisfies you.
+Every parameter is optional, and you can skip this section if the default configuration satisfies your needs.

-To pass custom params for bot you should create `screenshot-bot.config.yml` file inside the `.github` directory of repository.
+In order to pass custom parameters to the bot, you should create a `screenshot-bot.config.yml` file inside the `.github` directory of your repository.

-**Example of `screenshot-bot.config.yml` file content** (you can paste it as it is) and **default values** of each param:
+**Example of a `screenshot-bot.config.yml` file's contents** (you can paste it as it is) with **default values** for each param:

 ```yaml
 # array of RegExp strings to match images inside artifacts (by their path or file name)